cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

 Why might polycentric law be useful, and what challenges are involved?

-- Present legal systems are geospacially monopolised: one legislative body & governance process determines the rule-set for an area of physical space.
+- Present legal systems are spatially monopolised: one legislative body & governance process determines the rule-set for an area of physical space.
 To so determine boundaries of legal systems makes sense only to the degree by which geographical proximity indicates a preference or necessity for shared law — such a shared preference is plausible in theory or at least necessary in practice for physically-mediating legal domains such as the right to bear arms, but seems far less sensible for others like online privacy protections.

 - An extraordinary amount of effort is directed to the effecting of control over the processes which govern changes in our existing legal monopolies.
 This effort could perhaps better be directed towards realising alternative sets of laws which individuals could voluntarily select from.
 Unfortunately, there is no unclaimed land (except perhaps extra-terrestrially<sup>[23](#23)</sup>) upon which a consenting group of individuals can voluntarily establish a sovereign nation — but this restriction does not exist in the digital realm.